 Brand awareness is a term that’s thrown around a lot in the marketing community, but how is it actually useful in practice?
 Like most metrics related to branding, it’s hard to measure.
 How do you pin down “awareness”?
 Today’s brand managers need to know how to improve brand awareness campaigns using a brand tracker so they can make smarter marketing decisions.

 With a brand tracker.

-Simply put, a brand tracker is a tool that helps measure the success of your campaigns.
-Essentially, it helps make sure that your campaigns are actually doing what you want them to: increasing awareness.
+Simply put, a brand tracker is a brand marketing tool that helps measure the success of your campaigns.
+Essentially, it helps make sure that your campaigns are actually doing what you want them to: increasing brand awareness.

 Because you don’t have the time to poll the entire general public or analyze the minuscule details of every campaign, a brand tracker does the heavy lifting for you.
 It defines key metrics of campaigns and presents them in a way that makes it easy to decide on smart decisions about your strategy.